A faculty member and an adult learner have been honored by the St. Ambrose University ACCEL adult learner program.

 "Paul always goes the extra mile to help anyone out," said one ACCEL student.
 "Best teacher I have ever had... he was able to make learning fun, which can be hard to do," added another student.

 Greufe, who teaches managerial studies courses, earned his bachelor's degree from Drake University, Des Moines, Iowa, and his MBA from St. Ambrose.
 He owns his own consulting firm, P.J.
 Greufe and Associates, and is the director of the annual ACCEL scholarship fundraiser, the Texas Hold 'Em Tournament.

-Student John Fury received the Debra M. Livingston Outstanding Adult Student Award for "contributions to the university and the community; successful balancing of work, family and school; and for overcoming difficult circumstances in pursuit of education."
+Student John Fury (at left) received the Debra M. Livingston Outstanding Adult Student Award for "contributions to the university and the community; successful balancing of work, family and school; and for overcoming difficult circumstances in pursuit of education."

 Bonnie Sparks-Gray, the instructor who nominated Fury, described him as openly faithful to God and his family.
 "John is also poised, professional, personal, pleasant and patient."

 Fury, who served in the U.S. Marines, is completing his third year as a student in the ACCEL program.
 He is a member of VIPS (Volunteers in Police Service) and is a Reserve Deputy Sheriff for the Scott County Sheriff's Department.
 His educational and career goals include completing his bachelor of arts in accounting and becoming a Certified Public Accountant.

 The Debra M. Livingston Outstanding Adult Student Award was named for Debra Livingston (below, right), an adult learner who passed away shortly after completing her degree through the ACCEL program.